JeffDeCola/my-verilog-examples/docs/_includes/README.md

 ## A QUICK NOTE ON SYNTHESIS

 I declare my ports as follows because that's what the synthesis tools want.
-Who am I to argue,
+Who am I to argue.

 ```verilog
     module NAME (